steemit/whitepaper/whitepaper.md

 ## Bandwidth Instead of Micropayment Channels

-The solution to the problems with micropayments is in implementing dynamic fractional reserves.
+The solution to the problems with micropayments is in implementing _dynamic fractional reserves_.
 Under this model the blockchain will automatically adjust the reserve ratio for the network during times of congestion.
 The blockchain will set a target utilization that leaves enough headroom for short term surges in demand.
 Any time the surges are sustained the blockchain reduces the maximum bandwidth-per-share.
 When a surge is over and there is surplus capacity the blockchain can slowly increase the bandwidth-per-share.

 Bandwidth used by an individual user should be measured over a suitably long period of time to allow that user to time-shift their usage.
 Users tend to login, do many things at once, then logout.
 This means that their bandwidth over a short period of time may appear much higher than if viewed over a longer period of time.
 If the time window is stretched too far then the reserve ratio will not adjust fast enough to respond to short-term surges, if the window is too short then clustering usage will have too big of an impact on normal users.